School Science Lessons

 Calcium sulfate anhydrous, CaSO4, anhydrite mineral, alabaster statues, "snake alabaster" in ore veins

-Calcium sulfate, dihydrate, CaSO4.2H2O, gypsum, plaster of Paris, plaster, casting plaster (modroc), grout
+Calcium sulfate, dihydrate, CaSO4.2H2O, gypsum, plaster, casting plaster (modroc), grout

 Calcium sulfate, hydrated, For 0.1 M solution, shake 10 g in 1 L water, leave to stand, decant the clear liquid